AIPHES/ACL20-Reference-Free-MT-Evaluation/README.md

 ## License

-XMoverScore is BSD-licensed, as found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.
+XMoverScore is Apache-licensed, as found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

 ## References